teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 {: .hands_on}

 > <hands-on-title>Exporting the results and history</hands-on-title>
-> Additionally, you can download the tasks you performed using OpenRefine in json format.
+> Additionally, you can download the tasks you performed using OpenRefine in JSON format.
 This way, you can import it later and reproduce the exact same analysis.
 To do so:
 > 1. Click on `Undo/Redo` on the left panel.
 > 2. Click on `Extract...`.
 >